Pamelachristina/dataPaginationFiltering/README.md

 # dataPaginationFiltering
-In this project, we used a common web development technique known as “pagination” to enhance the usability of a web page.
+In this project, I used a common web development technique known as “pagination” to enhance the usability of a web page.

 Started with a file that contained information for 42 students, including name, email, and picture.
-Using Vanilla JavaScript skills we displayed the first nine students on the page.
+Using Vanilla JavaScript skills I displayed the first nine students on the page.
 Then added navigation, also known as pagination buttons, that the user can click to display different pages of students.

 ![Giphy Video](https://media.giphy.com/media/Sr2vb44CiIHKYmpVhI/giphy.gif)